aeyoll/mailboar/README.md

 - `MAILBOAR_SMTP_DSN`: The DSN of the SMTP server to use.
 Defaults to `smtp://127.0.0.1:25`.
 - `MAILBOAR_SMTP_FROM`: The email address to use as the sender.
 Defaults to `mailboar@localhost`.

+The MAILBOAR_SMTP_DSN can be configured in multiple ways.
+Go to [lettre documentation](https://docs.rs/lettre/0.11.7/lettre/transport/smtp/struct.SmtpTransport.html#method.from_url) to see all the possible configurations.

 ### Using Docker

 There is also a small Docker image available, with all batteries included: